Nuglif/nacl/README.md

 composer require nuglif/nacl
 ```

-The library will work on on versions of PHP from 5.6 to 7.0 or newer.
+The library will work on versions of PHP from 5.6 to 7.0 or newer.

 ## Usage